What we know about the Baltimore bridge collapse - KESQ

 Why did the bridge collapse?

-The ship is about 984 feet long, according to MarineTraffic data.
-That’s the length of three football fields.
+Video of the 95,000 gross ton ship approaching the bridge shows lights on the vessel going off then turning back on – likely due to an emergency generator activating after the initial blackout – but the ship’s engines never got running again, according to Diamond.

-Moments before the disaster, the DALI reportedly lost propulsion and dropped its anchor as part of its emergency protocol, the Maritime and Port Authority of Singapore said in a written statement.
+The Maritime and Port Authority of Singapore said in a written statement that dropping anchor is part of emergency protocol and confirmed the DALI was not under engine power.

-“The ship management company, Synergy Marine Pte Ltd, reported to MPA that just prior to the incident, the vessel, Dali had experienced momentary loss of propulsion,” the statement said.
-“As a result, it was unable to maintain the desired heading and collided with the Francis Scott Key bridge.”
+“As a result (of the momentary loss of power), it was unable to maintain the desired heading and collided with the Francis Scott Key bridge,” the statement said, attributing the information to the ship management company, Synergy Marine Pte Ltd.

-Video footage showed lights flickering aboard the ship shortly before the catastrophe.

-“We can confirm that the crew notified authorities of a power issue” before the crash, Maryland Gov. Wes Moore said Tuesday.
-He said the ship had apparently lost power.

-Footage of the crash also showed the vessel was in the wrong part of the channel as it approached the bridge.
+Footage of the crash also showed the 984-foot long vessel, which had been chartered to carry cargo by Danish shipping giant Maersk, was in the wrong part of the channel as it approached the bridge.

 The ship crashed into a pillar toward one side of the bridge instead of crossing under the middle of the bridge, where the clearance is highest.